fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

   entire file, leaving the pattern empty uses last search pattern, and command defaults to print.

+- A generalised version of the command, useful to operate inside text or code blocks, is `:g/{start} .,{finish} [cmd]`, which applies the command to each range of lines that begins with {start} and ends with {finish}.
+See CSS sorting example below.

 Command                 | Effect
 `g[lobal]`              | Global command
 `v[global]`             | Invert global